 My Experience with the Doxy Die Cast

 I mean, is it really necessary to still be reading this review?
-I recommend it.

 I keep on getting blown away by Doxy.
 Their original Doxy was my favourite wand for a long time, even beating the hallowed Magic Wand.
 But now, that same, lovely original wand comes to me in a sparkly red titanium body, with a lovely bodysafe head, and a rumblier oomph.